Home/Gran Sabana/Quebrada de Jaspe Trails

 Rainfall:Afternoon showers Jun–Aug; mornings typically clear

 Accessible in any season.
-Wet season brings slightly higher water levels over the jasper, which can make the colors more vivid.
+Wet season brings slightly higher water over the jasper, which can make the colors more vivid.
 Go in the morning to avoid afternoon showers and the worst of the heat.

 Practical Tips